 Assistant Professor Of Political Science, Ohio University

 I'm a political science professor at Ohio University in Athens, Ohio, researching and teaching about religious and ethnic politics in West Africa (and particularly Nigeria).
 My forthcoming book, Muslims Talking Politics: Islam, Democracy, and Law in Northern Nigeria, explores the emergence of popular demands for the expansion of Islamic law in new Muslim-majority democracies, as well as the nature of Islamic revivalism in northern Nigeria both before and after the Boko Haram crisis.
 I've been interviewed on-air by the BBC World Service and BBC 4 Radio and published in the Washington Post, and I provide briefings and analysis on political and religious affairs in Nigeria for numerous governmental agencies.
 Currently, I'm co-authoring a short history of the Boko Haram insurgency and its impact on northern Nigerian politics, society, and culture.

 "Kendhammer retails libelous generalizations...is unarmed in the battle of ideas...resort[s] to the intellectual equivalent of thuggery...displays an embarrassing lack of a grasp of the facts on the ground in the Middle East...[engages in] stifling intellectual conformity [and] shallow propagandizing..."

 Brandon Kendhammer is Assistant Professor of Political Science at Ohio University.
 He holds a B.A. in French and political science from Coe College and a Ph.D. in political science from the University of Wisconsin-Madison.

-His research and teaching interests are in the area of Nigerian politics, political Islam, and ethnic politics. forthcoming book, Muslims Talking Politics: Islam, Democracy, and Law in Northern Nigeria, explores the emergence of popular demands for the expansion of Islamic law in new Muslim-majority democracies.
+His research and teaching interests are in the area of Nigerian politics, political Islam, and ethnic politics.
+His forthcoming book, Muslims Talking Politics: Islam, Democracy, and Law in Northern Nigeria (University of Chicago Press), explores the emergence of popular demands for the expansion of Islamic law in new Muslim-majority democracies.
 His most recent work focuses on the perils of ethno-religious powersharing in uncertain African democracies.
 He is also co-authoring a short history of the Boko Haram crisis.